- What are tics?

 - Stress and anxiety are perhaps the most common triggers of tics in a kid.
 So try to keep the child in a stress-free environment.

-- Sometimes, tics could indicate a food allergy.
-Get your kid tested for food allergy and avoid dairy, foods with artificial colors, flavors or preservatives, processed foods, corn syrups, and other gluten foods for a while.
+- Sometimes, tics could indicate a food allergy. .
+If indicated, then et your kid tested for food allergy and avoid dairy, foods with artificial colors, flavors or preservatives, processed foods, corn syrups, and other gluten foods for a while.
+Discuss this with your healthcare provider first.

 - Ensure that the child rests well in the night.
 They should get at least ten hours of sleep.